 - Esophageal cancer.
 This is among the rarest but also the most serious threats of long-term heartburn.

 Not everyone with esophageal cancer experiences heartburn.
-More than 40 percent of people with Barrett’s esophagus don’t have heartburn or other symptoms.
+More than 40 percent of people with Barrett’s esophagus don’t have heartburn or other symptoms, Dr. Inayat says.

-In these patients, doctors sometimes find esophagus damage by accident when he’s examining them for other reasons.
+In these patients, he sometimes finds esophagus damage by accident when he’s examining them for other reasons.